ibm-cloud-docs/security-compliance/credentials.md

     </tr>
     <tr>
       <td>IBM Cloud</td>
       <td>An IBM Cloud API key.
 For help with creating an API key, see [Understanding API keys](/docs/account?topic=account-manapikey).
 Be sure to assign your API key Viewer and Reader access to your resources.
-If you have Key Protect instances, you must also assign Manager access to those instances.
-If you have Cloud Object Storage instances, you must also assign Writer access to those instances.</td>
+Occasionally, services require additional access.</td>
     </tr>
     <tr>
       <td>Database</td>